m-saeid/NPNet/README.md

-# NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding
+# NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation

 Official implementation of the paper:
 **“NPNet: A Non-Parametric Network with Adaptive Gaussian–Fourier Positional Encoding for 3D Classification and Segmentation”**